 Sometimes, instead of computing the principal components out of the original data, they are computed out of the standardised data, i.e., using the z-scores of the data.
-This is the procedure followed by STATISTICA and SPSS, which is related to the factor analysis approach described in the following section.
+This is the procedure followed by SPSS and STATISTICA, which is related to the factor analysis approach described in the following section.
 Using the standardised data has the consequence of eigenvalues and eigenvectors computed from the correlation matrix instead of the covariance matrix (see formula 8.2).
+The R function princomp has a logical argument, cor, whose value controls the use of the data correlation or covariance matrix.
 The results obtained are, in general, different.

-Note that since all diagonal elements of a correlation matrix are 1, we have $tr(\Lambda) = d$ .
-Thus, the Guttman-Kaiser criterion corresponds, in this case, to selecting the eigenvalues which are greater than 1.
+Note that since all diagonal elements of a correlation matrix are 1, we have $tr(\Lambda) = d$.
+Thus, the Guttman-Kaiser criterion amounts, in this case, to selecting the eigenvalues which are greater than 1.